LIVING MOVEMENT

 Picture

-Angus Clark, founder of Living Movement has been playing the tai chi game for 40 years.
-He is based in Devon, UK.
+Angus Clark, founder of Living Movement has been playing the tai chi game for over 40 years.
+He is lives in Devon, UK.
 A lot of his work is nature based.

-With Angus you can learn the Tai Chi Essence with a collection of moves and exercises; the classic Dr. Chi / Cheng Man-Ching Short Form; as well as the Long Form; Tai Chi Sword; White Crane Qigong; and the 2 person practices of San Shou (dance), Da Lu and Pushing Hands.
+With Angus you can learn his compact Tai Chi Essence set; the classic Dr. Chi / Cheng Man-Ching Short Form; the 108 step Long Form; Tai Chi Sword; White Crane Qigong; and the 2 person practices of San Shou (dance), Da Lu and Pushing Hands.

 Picture